meefs/promptlikeanegyptian/README.md

 # LOGICK: PROMPT LIKE AN EGYPTIAN

-In a recent report - The Prompt Report: A Systematic Survey of Prompting Techniques http://arxiv.org/pdf/2406.06608 -  a seemingly comprehensive report on the state of AI prompting was systematically review.
+In a recent report - The Prompt Report: A Systematic Survey of Prompting Techniques http://arxiv.org/pdf/2406.06608 -  a seemingly comprehensive report on the state of AI prompting was systematically reviewed.

 ## There is a massive, gaping hole in that paper.
 This paper fills that hole.